daniarherikurniawan/SPARK/README.md

 		.set("spark.reducer.maxSizeInFlight", "1m")
 		```

-		- The current data in each node is 16.7 MB so it is counted as one transfer/flight
+		- The current data in each node is 16.7 MB so it is counted as one transfer/flight.
+Whem I change the maxSizeInFlight to 1 MB, both of the transfers from Slow and Fast node will have almost the same latency.
+I believe it is caused by the limited number of thread in Worker.
+To transfer 16.7 MB, it needs around 16 threads, but the number of threads should be the same with the number of tasks (2).
+So the transfer (fetching data)  from fast node will be affected by slow node because they need to wait until there is available thread to fetch the data.
+Therefore, the latency is almost the same (only differ by hundreds of ms).
+		- So, if I need to monitor the BW as real time as possible, I should get an access to data chunk transfer.
+Transferring 16.7 MB spents 4 min.
+Right now, I cannot see the progress of data transferr in that 4 min.
+I will find it on RPC modules.